Copper Discovery Opportunities with a Hedge

 This profile is part of a paid investor education campaign.*

-Chilean Metals Inc. (TSXV:CMX, OTCQB:CMETF, SSE:CMX, MILA:CMX, FRA:IVV1, BER:IVV1) is a Canadian junior exploration company with nine copper-gold properties across two portfolios in Chile and Nova Scotia.
-The company has assembled a top-notch technical team with special expertise in exploring for massive copper-gold deposits in iron-oxide-copper-gold (IOCG) geological settings.
+Chilean Metals Inc. (TSXV:CMX, OTCQB:CMETF, SSE:CMX, MILA:CMX, FRA:IVV1, BER:IVV1) is a Canadian junior exploration company with a portfolio of copper, gold and cobalt properties across both Chile and Nova Scotia.
+The company has assembled a top-notch technical team with special expertise in exploring for massive copper-gold and cobalt deposits, particularly within iron-oxide-copper-gold (IOCG) geological settings.

 IOCG deposits are typically extremely large and high-grade with simple metallurgy, producing immensely profitable mines.
 These deposits primarily host copper, however, they can also contain economic levels of gold.
 BHP Billiton’s Olympic Dam in Australia is the largest known IOCG deposit and also ranks as the world’s fourth largest copper deposit.

-Chilean Metals’ premiere property for this portfolio is the Bass River project for which it has signed a joint venture agreement (retaining 60 percent ownership).
-Modeling by Minotaur has identified three priority targets which will be the focus of a 2017 summer work program to be undertaken by the JV partner.
+Chilean Metals’ premiere property for this portfolio is the Bass River project, which it has recently expanded through the acquisition of the Trident prospect, a prospective area for cobalt.
+Modeling by Minotaur has identified three priority targets on the property which saw initial drilling in the spring of 2018.

 Chilean Metals’ discovery potential across two countries is not the only potential value on offer to shareholders.
 When the company sold the Copaquire copper project to Teck Resources for US$3 million, it retained a 3 percent net-smelter-return royalty—a significant hedge for CMX shareholders and a unique asset that sets the company apart from other junior explorers.
 Copaquire is contiguous with Teck’s Quebrada Blanca mine, which is expected to run out of mineable ore in 2019.
 Teck is currently exploring on the project which has an existing 43-101 resource.

 Copper’s excellent supply and demand fundamentals continue to make it a compelling investment.
-Speaking at the International Metal Writers Conference in May 2017, Mercenary Geologist Mickey Fulp said copper demand will continue to rise in the United States as well as in emerging markets in China, India, Brazil and Indonesia.
+Copper demand is expected to continue to rise in the United States as well as in emerging markets in China, India, Brazil and Indonesia.
 This demand comes alongside a growing supply shortfall.

 Chilean Metals has assembled one of the best technical teams in the junior mining space for evaluating and advancing IOCG exploration projects.
 Team members have a track record for success in major discoveries both in Chile and geological settings similar to Nova Scotia.
 Dr. Chris Hodgson leads the Zulema project and was the first geologist to identify Santa Domingo, a major Chilean deposit which sold for over $700 million.
 Dr. Tony Belperiro, also the Executive Exploration Director for Minotaur, led the team that discovered Prominent Hill, one of the world’s largest IOCG deposits which sold for more than $1.2 billion.

-- Experienced technical team specialized in exploring for massive copper-gold deposits in IOCG environments.
+- Experienced technical team specialized in exploring for massive copper-gold-cobalt deposits in IOCG environments.

 - Drilling has confirmed the presence of IOCG-style mineralization at Zulema; potential for Candaleria-style deposit in world-class IOCG belt.